sirwillphil/Critical-Minerals-Smart-Dashboard/README.md

 ## Acknowledgements

-This project was developed as part of a geospatial data visualization and analytics coursework project.
+This project was developed as part of a geospatial data visualization and analytics coursework project for GEOG458.